Is Chapter 13 Bankruptcy My Best Option?

-NoWorriesBankruptcy.com will “run” the Means Test for fee, and if there is disposable income remaining in your budget after you have deducted allowable basic living expenses set by the IRS, you may likely have to file Chapter 13 Bankruptcy.
+NoWorriesBankruptcy.com will “run” the Means Test for you, and if there is too much disposable income remaining in your budget after you have deducted allowable living expenses, you may have to file Chapter 13 Bankruptcy.

 How Chapter 13 Bankruptcy Works

 The Debtors in a Chapter 13 Bankruptcy enter into a monthly repayment plan that lasts from 3 to 5 years.
-Monthly payments are a fixed amount derived from a debtor’s “disposable monthly income,” and requires a specific calculation that you would want performed by an experienced bankruptcy attorney.
+Monthly payments are a fixed amount derived from a debtor’s “disposable monthly income,” and require a specific calculation that you would want to be performed by an experienced bankruptcy attorney.

 Chapter 13 Bankruptcy may often serve to protect families who are on the verge of losing their home to foreclosure or their car to repossession by putting them into a payment plan they can afford.

 As with Chapter 7 the moment you file a Chapter 13 Bankruptcy an “automatic stay” goes into effect that protects the debtor, at least temporarily, from any collection efforts.
-This means you can immediately halt a foreclosure or repossession by filing a Chapter 13 Bankruptcy.
+This means you can immediately halt foreclosure or repossessions by filing a Chapter 13 Bankruptcy.

-Higher income debtors may file a Chapter 13 Bankruptcy because they are overwhelmed by unsecured debt.
-Doing so allows them to freeze late fees, penalties and interest while they slowly pay back part of their debt.
-At the Conclusion of their Chapter 13 payment plan any balances that remain on unsecured debts are fully discharged.
+Higher-income debtors may file a Chapter 13 Bankruptcy because they are overwhelmed by unsecured debts.
+Doing so allows them to freeze late fees, penalties, and interest while they slowly pay back part of their debt.
+At the Conclusion of their Chapter 13 payment plan, any balances that remain on unsecured debts are fully discharged.
 Most often the payments required to be paid with a Chapter 13 plan are substantially smaller than if the debtor made payments to the creditors directly.
 This is in part because the creditors will not be paid with the contract and/or default rate of interest.
 Very often unsecured creditors will not be paid any interest.
 The monthly payments are directed to the trustee of the bankruptcy court over three to five years, and the trustee is responsible for disbursing the funds to the creditors.

 Chapter 13 also provides a great opportunity to bring past due mortgage payments current, to pay recent tax debts in full, or to catch up on unpaid child support obligations.